Jorie Graham reads "Overheard in the Herd"

-Don Share: This is the Poetry magazine podcast for the week of November 19th, 2018.
+Don Share: This is the Poetry magazine podcast for the week of January 14th, 2019.
 I’m Don Share, editor of Poetry magazine.

 Christina Pugh: I’m Christina Pugh, consulting editor for the magazine.